tux-rampage/rampage-php/docs/source/reference/theming.rst

 Themes can depend on another theme to which it will fall back when a resource is not found.

-Of course you can overwrite module resources like templates, css, js, images, etc.
+Of course you can :ref:`overwrite module resources <theming.overwrite_resources>` like templates, css, js, images, etc.
 In this case the resource will be loaded from your (or the parent) theme if present.

 .. _theming.define: